 Let me explain more about this hard choice using a blog article by an anonymous large translation agency that has made some dubious claims.

 1. Translation agencies and independent translators are not competitors.

 There are very few professional translators left who are willing to work for large agencies, mainly because these refuse to pay the translators reasonable rates.
-In short, the translations of large agencies are, per definition, below average.
+In short, the translations of large agencies are, by definition, below average.

 2. Translation agencies have more resources than independent translators.

 Thanks to the internet, the world has become a village in which it is fairly easy to make contacts.
 The same goes for the independent translator who, thank to various networks, knows a lot of other translators.
 They are often even personal acquaintances or friends.
 Moreover, the independent translator knows far better than a project manager what to look out for.

 An extra advantage is that the independent translator does not promise you impossible deadlines if the quality cannot be guaranteed.
 Dividing a large text between multiple translators results un uneven.
 That’s what you get from a large agency that is more focused on sales than on quality.

 If you mean projects that include translation as well as desktop publishing and printing services, then you are correct.
 In that case, a translation agency is a good option.
 However, what good is this if the translation is not of high quality?
 You could be left with a beautifully printed folder or document, containing a lower quality text!